-May irritate the eyes.
-Avoid contact with eyes.
-When opening the container and preparing spray wear cotton overalls buttoned to the neck and wrist (or equivalent clothing) and elbow-length chemical resistant gloves.
-When using the prepared spray wear cotton overalls buttoned to the neck and wrist (or equivalent clothing).
+Repeated exposure may cause allergic disorders.
+When opening the container, preparing spray and using the prepared spray wear cotton overalls buttoned to the neck and wrist (or equivalent clothing) and elbow length chemical-resistant gloves.
 Wash hands after use.
-After each day's use wash gloves and contaminated clothing.

 FIRST AID